prex-aliya/nvim.config/README.md

 It is transformed into lua,
 Although I am too lazy to transform my colorscheme into lua as well.

+_Added work off the bat diff file to help with little to no dependencys_

 # Install